dscorzoni/dscorzoni/README.md

 Welcome to my github!
 My name is Danilo Scorzoni Ré, I'm a Data Scientist at Instagram/Facebook Inc. I work in the Partnerships Science team, supporting our Commerce and Media Partnerships teams to make sure that commerce products are delivering value to IG Partners.
-I mostly use **SQL**, **R**, **Python/pandas** and **statistical methods** to extract insights to inform product teams strategy or backup marketing materials to Partners.
+I mostly use **SQL**, **R**, **Python/pandas** and **statistical methods** to extract insights to inform product teams strategy and backup marketing materials to Partners.

 <details><summary>The main statistical methods that I use in my daily work are (click to open):</summary>